joshuasilva414/really-smart-board/README.md

 ## Environment Setup

-Create a `.dev.vars` file in the root directory and add API keys for any model providers you want to use.
+Create a `.env` file in the root directory and add API keys for any model providers you want to use.

 ```
 ANTHROPIC_API_KEY=your_anthropic_api_key_here